seanj29/portfolio/README.md

 - Edit the `data.json` file if you want to edit the various text throughout the project.

+- tests can be run via `npm run test` and are built with jest.
+You can edit or add more tests in the test folder within src/tests

 If you have any questions, or notice any bugs, please feel free to use the contact form, or even raise an issue on Github